puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

  - `resolver` (the module name)
    - `templates/`
-      - `resolv.conf.erb` (contains template for `/etc/resolv.conf` template, the contents of which will be populated after you add the class and run Puppet.)
+      - `resolv.conf.erb` (contains template for `/etc/resolv.conf`, the contents of which will be populated after you add the class and run Puppet.)

 **To write the `resolver` class**: